jettandres/todont/server/README.md

 # TODO Server

-The app server containing the REST endpoints
+The app server containing the REST endpoints used to interact with the client

 Features:
 - Standard library only aside from database drivers for PSQL